AlphaSue/clean_data_course_proj/README.md

 Additional information and attribution
 ---------------------------------------

 The raw data utilized here represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:
+A full description and attribution is available at the site where the data was originally obtained:

 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-The specific raw data for this project was provided by the instructors.
+The specific zipped file containing the raw data set for this project was provided by the class instructors.